 - Communication tools.
 Advanced communication features allow you to leave messages, comments, and annotations for files to get prompt answers.

 - Accessibility.
 Every authorized user can access the documents online and offline from anywhere.
-You can navigate through the user-friendly interface and find specific documents with a full-text search feature.
+It is easy to navigate through the user-friendly interface and find specific documents with a full-text search feature.

-VDRs can streamline your business transactions by allowing you to review documents remotely in a highly secure environment.
-These tools are already helping thousands of companies in the UK and worldwide improve their due diligence process.
+VDRs can simplify business transactions by enabling users to examine documents remotely in a very secure setting.
+These tools are already assisting thousands of companies worldwide, including those in the UK, to enhance their due diligence processes, making it easier to follow the due diligence checklist that UK and global businesses rely on.

 Bottom line

-The commercial due diligence process is an essential part of a successful M&A, as it allows you to accurately measure the company’s value and meet the expected return on investment.
+The commercial due diligence process is an essential stage of a successful M&A deal.
+This stage allows both sellers and buyers to accurately measure the target company’s value and meet the expected return on investment.